From Toy Story to Finding Dory, which Pixar movies found the most financial success with audiences?

 Honestly, it’s hard to rank these movies on the same playing field, because so many circumstances determined their profits.
 3D ticket sales and a widening international market make it harder to define which Pixar movies were more “successful” than others based on their own terms and fair context.

 So this time, I’m only looking at two factors: domestic box office and a rate of inflation with 1995, the year that Toy Story came out.
 So all of the numbers you’re about to see bolded are NOT the actual numbers you’ll find online, but rather they’ve been modified to match what they were worth 22 years ago.
-For obvious reasons, I’ve left out Cars 3 for now (though you can watch my video review now to find out what I think).
+UPDATE: I’ve since added Cars 3 and Coco to this list.

 Let’s start at the bottom of the list this time with…